danielmohansahu/ros-curses/README.md

 # ros-curses

-`ros_curses` is still in active development, and subject to large changes!
-Use at your own risk.

 `ros-curses` is a command line interface for debugging live [ROS](https://www.ros.org/) applications.
 It is based on [ncurses](https://en.wikipedia.org/wiki/Ncurses).
 This project was prompted by the frustration of the author in repeatedly running successive commands like `rostopic info ...`, `rosnode info -q ...`, etc.

 ### Installation